 Students who elect the minor program in Jewish Studies must meet with the Director of Undergraduate Studies before the end of Spring Quarter of their third year to declare their intention to complete the minor.
-(The deadline for students graduating in 2008-09 is the end of Autumn Quarter 2008.)
 The director's approval for the minor program should be submitted to a student's College adviser by this deadline on a form obtained from the adviser.